lanl/benchmarks/doc/sphinx/2_amg/amg.rst

  +---------+-----------+-----------+-----------+------------+------------+------------+
  |  200    | 7.728E+09 | 4.593E+08 | 1.546E+10 |   0.959    |   0.542    |    19      |
  +---------+-----------+-----------+-----------+------------+------------+------------+

+ FOMs, times and number of iterations for Problem 1 with grid size n x n x n on 1 V-100

 .. table:: FOMs, times and number of iterations for Problem 2 with grid size n x n x n on 1 V-100